Code-Institute-Submissions/KarolSU96-PP2/README.md

 # To- Do Lit Website!

-This website allows users to write their to-do list.
+This website allows users to add, delete and mark tasks as completed.
+It provides a user-friendly interaface for managing tasks and keepung track of which of them are completed.

 Website Link: